ZOC-iKEA/OCTAforESRD/README.md

 - Identification of retina and choroid microvascular characteristics associated with treatment indicators and prognosis.
 - Analysis of vessel density and thickness in hemodialysis and peritoneal dialysis patients.
 - Development of multimodal machine learning models integrating OCTA and clinical data.
-- Prediction of dialysis adequacy, anemia and Hypoalbuminemia before dialysis sessions.
+- Prediction of dialysis adequacy, anemia and hypoalbuminemia before dialysis sessions.
 - Reliable prediction of intradialytic hypotension complications and 2-year all-cause mortality in hemodialysis patients.

 ## Data and Code Access